 - Proactive customer engagement (communications on handwashing & water safety, financial difficulties associated with bill payments etc.).

-- Identifying resources to be included in IWA’s online COVID-19 reference page(s).
+- Identifying resources to be included in IWA’s online COVID-19 reference page.

-- Host discussion forums to support sector dialogue.
+- Hosting discussion forums to support sector dialogue.

-The TF will include representatives from relevant Specialist Groups (SGs).
-SG leaders will be contacted to nominate a representative from their SG to participate in the TF.
+The Task Force includes representatives from relevant IWA Specialist Groups (SGs).
+SG leaders were contacted to nominate a representative from their SG to participate in the Task Force.

-The IWA COVID-19 Task Force is collecting information on lessons learned from water and wastewater utilities around the world during the COVID-19 pandemic.
-The aim of the Task Force is to compile and share best practices so that lessons learned can be put in place during the next pandemic or epidemic phases, as well as during this pandemic.
-The experience gained during this type of emergency will also increase the capability of water and wastewater utilities to also deal with a broad range of other future challenging circumstances.
+Supported by information and input provided by utilities, the IWA COVID-19 Task Force has prepared guidance on lessons learned during the COVID-19 pandemic.
+The aim of the guidance is to capture best practices, so that lessons learned can be put in place during the next pandemic or epidemic phases, as well as during this pandemic.
+The Task Force sees that the experience gained during this type of emergency will also increase the capability of water and wastewater utilities to deal with a broad range of other future challenging circumstances.

-For more details of the IWA COVID-19 Task Force and how to join the IWA COVID-19 Task Force Interest Group, log in to IWA Connect and see here
+For more details of the IWA COVID-19 Task Force and how to connect with the IWA COVID-19 Task Force Interest Group, log in to IWA Connect and see here